arkadianriver/usf-learning-guides/README.md

 1. When ready to publish the reviewed PDFs to the CMS, an authorized person merges the `dev` branch into the `main` branch.
-    After a minute or two, view the PDFs _in your CMS_.
+    After a minute or two, view the PDFs in your CMS.
     (@TODO: Publish to Sharepoint, for example with [this workflow action](https://github.com/marketplace/actions/publish-to-sharepoint).)